Other Items Related To Publication 3

 Publication 559, Survivors, Executors, and Administrators

-This publication is designed to help those in charge of the property (estate) of an individual who has died.
-It shows how to complete and file federal income tax returns and points out their responsibility to pay any taxes due.
+This publication is designed to help those in charge (personal representatives) of the property (estate) of an individual who has died (decedent).
+It shows them how to complete and file federal income tax returns and explains their responsibility to pay any taxes due on behalf of the decedent.

 Publication 590, Individual Retirement Arrangements (IRAs)